AlexanderFrost/NuvolarTechTask/README.md

 # SUMMARY OF STRUCTURE
+* Project contain 3 different Test FrontEnd, BackEnd, Manuel Test Cases
 * Project was developed by using cucumber framework.
-There is 3 main title
+Automation structure has 3 main title
   * src folder ==> contains test codes and feature files (main body of code structure)
     * src folder structure like the below